Back to top

 • Doesn't go back into overdose and need additional doses of naloxone

-• Doesn't experience rapid or irregular heartbeat, chest pain, seizures, sudden stopping of the heart, hallucinations or loss of consciousness, all of which require immediate medical attention
+• Doesn't experience rapid or irregular heartbeat, chest pain, seizures, sudden stopping of the heart, hallucinations, or loss of consciousness, all of which require immediate medical attention

-Unused and/or Unwanted Medical Disposal
+Unused and Unwanted Medical Disposal